saud-learning-services/course-details/README.md

       > `$ conda activate canvas-get-course-details`

 #### 6. Run the scripts!
 (In terminal:)
+> *The scripts will require user input - indicated in Blue.
+You will get confirmations of success in Green.
+If anything goes terribly wrong you will see Red output in terminal.*

 You have two options: a) run all of the scripts at once, or b) follow step by step and run the scripts you need.
 If you don't need anonymized data, then I suggest following "run the scripts one at a time" and following steps a-c.
 #### If you want to *run all of the scripts* which will:
 - extract canvas data